con-f-use/bookletimposer/README.md

 Bookletimposer now opens the converted file automatically after its generation finished.

-The author of the whole original program is Kjö Hansi Glaz (kjo@a4nancy.net.eu.org).
+The **author of the whole original program is Kjö Hansi Glaz (kjo@a4nancy.net.eu.org)**.
 The rehost was made because the original git repository is now unreachable.
-I (con-f-use) am not associate with Kjö Hansi Glaz and would be happy to transfer ownership of this repository to him at his request.
+The hoster (con-f-use) is not associated with Kjö Hansi Glaz and would be happy to transfer ownership of this repository to him at his request.